simonagren/simonagren.github.io/content/posts/2020-02-24--azurebot-nodejs-part1/index.md

 ![extend](./botframework1.png)

 This is the first of a series of blog-posts regarding Bot Framework 4, Node.js and TypeScript.
 There's a lot of material out there and it might seem redundant to start with the basics.
 I will take you on a journey where we begin with the most simple concepts, and in each post, we develop the Bot a bit further while introducing some new concepts.
-And it's going to be my ways of doing things, with workarounds and both simple and creative ways to get things done.
+And it's going to be my ways of doing things, with workarounds and both simple and creative ways.

 | Bot Framework in Node.js                                                                  | Complimentary post                                                                                                          |
 |-------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------|